 According to the U.S. Bureau of Labor of Labor Statistics, most elevator mechanics receive training through apprenticeship programs in conjunction with employers and unions, which do not require postsecondary education (www.bls.gov).
-However, diploma, certificate and associate degree programs offered by community colleges and technical schools provide advantageous technical experience that could be preferred by employers.
+However, aspiring elevator mechanics may wish to pursue diplomas, certificates or associate degree programs in electronics technology.
+These programs, offered by community colleges and technical schools, provide advantageous technical experience that could be preferred by employers.

 These institutions offer electronics technology programs.

 |College/University||Location||Institution Type||Degrees Offered||Tuition (2015-2016)|